kermitt2/delft/doc/grobid.md

                         batch size needs to be set accordingly using --batch-size).
   --num-workers NUM_WORKERS
-                        Number of worker processes for data loading (default:
+                        Number of DataLoader worker processes (default:
+                        min(4, cpu_count - 1) for train/eval, 0 for tagging;
-                        1, use 0 or 1 for no multiprocessing).
+                        use 0 for no multiprocessing at all).
   --wandb               Enable the logging of the training using Weights and
                         Biases.
 ```